Loch Earn in the Trossachs National Park

 This was Loch Earn yesterday morning (the same loch I swam in under bright sun the previous day.

-If you’ve not visited Scotland, you may not know how the landscape is always changing.
+If you’ve not visited Scotland, you may not know the ways that the landscape is always changing.

 Sure, photos can look pretty, but they rarely capture the mood of the land and the way it’s perpetually changing.